Documentation Index

-Using predefined categories constantly updated by Harmony SASE, or your own custom configurations.
+Internet Access policies allows you to enhance your organization's web security, using predefined categories constantly updated by Check Point SASE, or your own custom configurations.

-Administrators and IT managers can use our SWG to enforce organization security policies directly on endpoint devices to control the web traffic generated by each Member and device while managing the actual Rules, the Members on which they apply,
+Administrators and IT managers can use our Internet Access policy to enforce organization security policies directly on endpoint devices to control the web traffic generated by each Member and device while managing the actual Rules, the Members on which they apply.

-The Web Security feature provides the ability to control Member or Member Groups' access to URLs and/or IP addresses based on predefined categories, custom URLs, used devices, time-based conditions, and more.
+The Internet Access policy provides the ability to control Member or Member Groups' access to URLs and/or IP addresses based on predefined categories, custom URLs, used devices, time-based conditions, and more.

 TLS / SSL Inspection

-The SWG feature inspects TLS traffic through the Harmony SASE agent on port 443.
+Internet Access policy inspects TLS traffic through the Check Point SASE agent on port 443.

 Granular Activation

-Secure Web Gateway rules will only apply to the users and groups explicitly specified in the Secure Web Gateway rule.
+Internet Access rules applies only to the users and groups explicitly specified in the rule.

 Access Policy